AIM-Harvard/FaceAge/data/README.md

 ## Survey Data Processing

-This script was used to import the human survey data (stored on `REDcap` clinical data e-repository at Harvard MGH/BWH) and map those to respective patient prognostic factors and outcomes, to create an output `.csv` file used for statistical analyses of survey results that compares human performance to machine performance in survival prediction for palliative cancer patients.
+This script was used to import the human survey data from part 1 and 2 (stored on `REDcap` clinical data e-repository at Harvard MGH/BWH; see manuscript for further details) and map those to respective patient prognostic factors and outcomes, to create an output `.csv` file used for statistical analyses of survey results that compares human performance to machine performance in survival prediction for palliative cancer patients.